sunpy/ndcube/joss_paper/paper.md

 We acknowledge financial support for ndcube from NASA's Heliophysics Data Environment Enhancement program, the Daniel K. Inouye Solar Telescope, and Solar Orbiter/SPICE (grant 80NSSC19K1000).
-We also acknowledge the SunPy, Python in Heliophysics, and AstroPy communities for their contributions and support.
+We also acknowledge the SunPy, Python in Heliophysics, and Astropy communities for their contributions and support.

 # References